chenyong2github/UnrealEngine/Engine/Plugins/Online/OnlineSubsystemEOS/ReadMe.txt

 	- EAS/EGS Auth
 	- EAS Presence
 	- EAS Friends
+	- EGS/EAS Ecom
 	- EOS Sessions
 	- EOS Stats
 	- EOS Leaderboards
 	- EOS p2p Sockets
 	- EOS Metrics (session based analytics)

+To configure your settings:
+	1. Go to Project Settings
+	2. Scroll down to Plugins
+	3. Select Epic Online Services (see EOS Plugin Settings.jpg)
+	4. Add a entry in the links list for each artifact on EGS or use the default name for non-EGS
+		- Each deployment id/artifact can have separate settings (see EOS Artifact Settings.jpg)